College of Policing

 The College of Policing published a ‘Leadership Review’ in June 2015 calling for fundamental changes to the policing workforce structure and organisation.
 The Review identifies the challenges for the future of policing and makes 10 recommendations to change the culture of policing and the way in which officers are promoted and selected as well as the management structures and development of leaders across all 43 forces.

-CoP has since issued an update and further information around the Leadership Review, stating that work had begun towards implementation of recommendations set out in the Review.
-The college has begun work with some police forces to explore potential for early piloting of some of these recommendations and formed a group to provide oversight of implementation including representatives from the Police Federation, Superintendents’ Association, National Police Chiefs’ Council, UNISON and the Home Office.
+The CoP has since issued an update and further information around the Leadership Review, stating that work had begun towards implementation of recommendations set out in the Review.
+The college has begun work with some police forces to explore piloting of some of these recommendations and formed a group to provide oversight of implementation, including representatives from the Police Federation, Superintendents’ Association, National Police Chiefs’ Council, UNISON and the Home Office.

 Police Education Qualification Framework